caleb12hodel/Caleb_Hodel_MAT311_Final/README.md

-# Credit Card Fraud Detection Example
+# Customer Churn Machine Learning Final Project

 This repository is an example template that demonstrates how to structure a machine learning project for reproducibility.
 It includes a minimal end-to-end workflow for detecting credit card fraud using scikit‑learn.